 Progress against the Gatsby Benchmarks is regularly reviewed and tracked by the AHT in charge of Careers.
-The School also uses Compass to assess the extent to which the Gatsby Benchmarks have been met.
-The school will use destinations data and feedback from pupils, parents, teachers and employers in order to monitor, evaluate and continually improve the careers programme.
+The School also uses Compass to assess the extent to which the Gatsby Benchmarks have been

-The Careers Lead is Sue O'Sullivan.
-The Assistant Head Teacher in charge of Careers is Cecily Cole.
-Both can be contacted via the info@gch.org.uk or on 02079691998.
+The Assistant Head Teacher in charge of Careers is Cecily Cole, who can be contacted via email info@gch.org.uk or on 020 7969 1998.